Plough Pose -Halasana

 - Make sure you keep the throat soft and the chest open.

-- Pose should be avoided if you suffer from any neck issues.
+- Avoid this pose if you suffer from any neck or upper back issues.

-- Practice a wide legged version coming into the pose in the same way and then bring the feet wider apart.
+- Practise a wide-legged version coming into the pose in the same way and then bring the feet wider apart.